Preferred Format for References

 PREFERRED FORMAT FOR REFERENCES

-References made in the notes or in the text should use the Chicago 16th Author-Date citation style, including the author’s last name, the date of publication and the relevant page number(s), e.g. (Bodomo 2004: 18-9).
+References made in the notes or in the text should, for the most part, conform to the American Sociological Association (ASA) Style Guide, 5th edition, including the author’s last name, the date of publication and the relevant page number(s), e.g. (Bodomo 2004:18-9).

 There should be a separate list of references at the end of the paper, but before any appendices, in which all and only items referred to in the text and the notes are listed in alphabetical order according to the surname of the first author.
 When the item is a book by a single author or a collection of articles with a single editor, give full bibliographical details in this order: name of author or editor, date of publication, title of the work, place of publication and publisher.
 Be absolutely sure that all names and titles are spelled correctly.
 Examples: